mikepenz/release-changelog-builder-action/README.md

 ### Template placeholders

-Table of supported placeholders allowed to be used in the `template` and `empty_template` (only supports placeholder marked for empty) configuration.
+Table of supported placeholders allowed to be used in the `template` and `empty_template` (only supports placeholder marked for empty) configuration, to give additional control on defining the contents of the release notes / changelog.

 | **Placeholder**            | **Description**                                                                                    | **Empty** |
 |----------------------------|----------------------------------------------------------------------------------------------------|:---------:|